(…continued from Part 2)

 A familiar scenario repeats itself as with the previous loop - no matter what I try, the condition is placed at the end.
 I tried every single variant of the code, a for, a do-while, even a goto-based monstrosity.
 Same story.
 Optimization flags don’t have an influence except for /Od - disable optimizations.
 But in that case, the code is a complete mess that doesn’t look close to what I need either.

 The problem this time is that it’s not enough to skip a couple of instructions.
 An entire code block is moved elsewhere.
-Unless I am willing to make the tool search for a match (not mentioning hot to approach checking if a moved section will behave the same in a different location), or increase the allowed skip count, there doesn’t seem to be anything else I can do.
-I’m screwed.
-Pushing ahead against an ever-increasing number of divergences doesn’t look feasible anymore.
+Unless I am willing to make the tool search for a match (not mentioning how to approach checking if a moved section will behave the same in a different location), or increase the allowed skip count, there doesn’t seem to be anything else I can do, and pushing ahead against an ever-increasing number of divergences doesn’t look feasible anymore.

 I need to go back and figure out which compiler was used and with what flags.
 Without having that part down, I’m screwed.
 So I catch a deep breath and dive into it again.